Ohio Theatre, Columbus

 The Ohio Theatre is conveniently located in downtown Columbus.
 Those on walking tours can explore the theatre while visiting the Ohio Statehouse, as it is located directly across State Street from the Statehouse's south entrance.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Columbus.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Ohio Theatre on Map